Padma, Hazaribagh (community development block): Forestry and agriculture

 The main occupation of the people of Hazaribagh district is cultivation.
 While forests occupy around 45% of the total area, the cultivable area forms about 39% of the total area.
 The forests are uniformly spread across the district.
 Sal is the predominant species in the jungles.
-Other species are: bamboo, khair, sali, semal, mahua, tamarind, mango, black-berry (jamun), peepal, karnaj, jack-fruit, margosa (neem), kusum, palas, kend, asan, piar and bhelwa.
+Other species are: Bamboo, khair, sali, semal, mahua, Tamarind, Mango, black-berry, peepal, karnaj, Jackfruit, margosa (neem), kusum, palas, kend, asan, piar and bhelwa.
 Hazaribag Wildlife Sanctuary is located around 19 km north of Hazaribag.
 Irrigation facilities in this hilly area are inadequate and generally farmers depend on rain for their cultivation.
 The land situated along the river banks, or low land, is fertile but the uplands are generally barren.
 May to October is Kharif season, followed by Rabi season.
 Rice is the main crop of the district.
 Other important crops grown are: bazra, maize, pulses (mainly arhar and gram) and oilseeds.
 Limited quantities of cash crops, such as sugar cane, are grown.